Privacy Statement

 ACLU has taken physical, technical, and administrative measures to safeguard the information we collect.
 We work to keep your data safe and protect against unauthorized access to, and improper use of, personal information we collect online.

-This section provides additional information on how we share your personal information with our Affiliates, service providers, and other third parties.
+This section provides additional information on how we share your personal information with our state and local Affiliates, service providers, business partners, and other third parties.

 We share personal information with your consent, when you direct us to share it with others, as necessary to complete your transactions, or to provide the services you have requested or authorized.
-For example, when you provide credit card information to make a donation, we will share that data with payment card processors and other entities as necessary for the processing of your payment and to prevent or detect fraud.
+For example, when you provide credit card information to donate, we will share that data with payment card processors and other entities as necessary to process your payment and to prevent or detect fraud.

 We also share personal information with the following types of other parties: